latinadeveloper/100DaysOfCode-cli-app/README.md

 This is currently not available in a gem for the time being.
 Document will be updated when it is.

 ## Contributing
-Bug reports and pull requests are welcome on GitHub at [latina developer github]  (https://github.com/latinadeveloper/100DaysOfCode-cli-app).
+Bug reports and pull requests are welcome on GitHub at  https://github.com/latinadeveloper/100DaysOfCode-cli-app.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.

 ## License
 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).